This deliciously rich easy chicken cacciatore is the perfect dish for when you need to feed a couple of people.

 If you end up with some leftovers make sure you keep them as they will reheat nicely.
 Just keep stored in the fridge until required and then heat in either the oven, over the stove or microwave.

-If you love seeing how recipes are done visually then be sure to check out the video I prepared above.
+If you love seeing how recipes are done visually then be sure to check out the video I prepared below.
 It goes through all the steps to making this delicious chicken cacciatore.

 Easy Chicken Cacciatore Recipe